danielfm/prometheus-for-developers/README.md

-Also, beware that there are [conventions](https://prometheus.io/docs/practices/naming/) on what makes a good metric name; poorly (or wrongly) named metrics will cause you a hard time when trying to understand the behaviour of your systems later.
+Also, beware that there are [conventions](https://prometheus.io/docs/practices/naming/) on what makes a good metric name; poorly (or wrongly) named metrics will cause you a hard time when creating queries later.

 ## References